MetaMakersCooperative/m2c-web-ui-prod/_includes/mediakit.md

 ## Sign up

 Fill out our [membership form](https://metamakers.org/assets/membership_form.pdf) and send the form and a headshot photo of yourself to [membership@metamakers.org](mailto:membership@metamakers.org).
 To can pay by PayPal, eTransfer (pay@metamakers.org), cash or cheque.
-Visit on an any Tuesday night from 7:00pm and 9:00pm to pay in person.
+[Contact us](/#contact) to schedule a tour or sign up in person.

 Our membership rates are
 - $480 for 12 months ($40/month)